10 Classic Prosecco Cocktails for Festive Celebrations

 3. Negroni Sbagliatio

 If you adore cocktails with Prosecco, you’ve got to try the Negroni Sbagliatio!
 The ‘broken’ sidekick of the traditional Negroni, this sparkly cocktail follows the same drinks format for the first two ingredients, but then strays off course to become something deliciously different.
-Where the original calls for Campari, sweet vermouth, and gin, the sparkly version combines 1.5 oz Campari, 1.5 oz sweet vermouth, and 1.5 oz Prosecco.
+Where the original calls for Campari (opens in new window), sweet vermouth, (opens in new window) and gin (opens in new window), the sparkly version combines 1.5 oz Campari, 1.5 oz sweet vermouth, and 1.5 oz Prosecco.
 Sbagliatio might mean ‘mistaken’ in Italian, but this is a quite delicious mistake in our opinion.

 4. Aperol Spritz